Request A Free Travel Guide

 Time: 6-9pm

-Coconino Center for the Arts’ 2022 Youth Art Exhibition celebrates the outstanding progress and unbounded potential of local youth artists in Flagstaff and the regional community.
-This year, the exhibition is open to and inclusive of all artwork submissions by youth artists (Pre-K to 12th grade, living in Coconino or Navajo counties) that reflect significant progress in the students’ artistic learning; risk-taking, trying new materials and techniques; and strong potential for continued artmaking.
+Coconino Center for the Arts’ 2023 Youth Arts Exhibition celebrates the outstanding progress and unbounded potential of local youth artists in Flagstaff and the regional community.
+The exhibition was open to and inclusive of all artwork submissions by youth artists (Pre-K to 12th grade, living in Coconino or Navajo counties); 450 works by local youth artists reflected the following criteria: significant progress in the student’s artistic learning; risk-taking, trying new materials and techniques; and strong potential for continued art-making.

 Time: 6:30pm